YaleBGCC/Course/101SDMs.md

 ##  Sample background

+In presence-only (PO) modeling, where absence data do not exist, so-called 'background' (==jargon) points are used.
+In PO models, one compares the environmental conditions at occupied locations (presences) to the conditions available in the region of interest.
+This corresponds to 'use-avialability' (==jargon) analysis and asks, 'how much does the species use environment x in proportion to its availability?'
+For example, if a landscape contains 10 cells with temperature < 20 degrees, and the species uses all of them, you would infer that cold locations are important (10 are used and 10 are available).
+In contrast, if the lanscape had 1000 cells with temperature <20 degrees, you'd infer the opposite, that cold cells are probably avoided (10 are used and 1000 are available).
+This is the essence of (this type of) presence-only modeling.

 > Decision: The species is equally likely to be anywhere on the landscapes, so we'll compare presences to a random sample of background points.

+(There's a lot of subtlties about background selection, just go with it for now...)

 ```r